-The Herald is pleased offer a unique range of souvenirs depicting Hythe, The Promenade and the famous Hythe Ferry.
-Included in the range is postcards, prints, a magnet, mug, coaster and cotton shopping bags, all sourced and printed in the U.K. We also have a range of local framed photography.
+The Herald is pleased to offer a unique range of souvenirs depicting Hythe, The Promenade and the famous Hythe Ferry.
+Included in the range is postcards, prints, a magnet, mug, coaster, a keyring and cotton shopping bags, all sourced and printed in the U.K. Our Souvenirs can also be purchased from the Hythe Ferry Office.

-Herald Publishing offers A4 and A3 photocopying including colour.
+The Herald offers A4 and A3 photocopying including colour.
 A4 and A3 laminating and also a faxing service.
 These services are available 9am-3pm Monday to Friday.

-Located right opposite the entrance to Hythe Pier and Ferry and adjacent to the main village bus stop and taxi rank, The Herald office offers is a range of information for both visitors and residents including bus timetables, attractions and places to go, maps, leaflets and information sheets about the local area.
+Located right opposite the entrance to Hythe Pier and Ferry and adjacent to the main village bus stop and taxi rank, The Herald office has a wide range of information for both visitors and residents including bus timetables, attractions and places to go, maps, leaflets and information sheets about the local area.
 When the office is closed, information can be found at the Hythe Ferry entrance.

 Paula has set the pages of every single issue of The Herald, which is quite a feat in itself, and has over 30 years’ experience in the publishing industry.
 She can also create your advertising artwork for you.
 With an excellent knowledge of local businesses, Paula also handles all the company invoicing and accounts.

 With many years’ experience in retail, printing, distribution and corporate events, James is the face of The Herald out in the community, delivering the latest issue of The Herald to all of our Distribution Points every three weeks.